sergiuatodiresei/AdmissionContestDatabase/README.md

 - **create**
 - **drop**

-## Pentru a specifica tabelul pot fi trimise urmatoarle valori:
+## Pentru a specifica tabelul pot fi trimise urmatoarele valori:
 - **from**
 - **into**
 - **table**